Results of an Evaluation Survey: The Use of Expedited Therapy in Minnesota

 In 2008, legislation in Minnesota was revised to allow clinicians and pharmacists to implement expedited partner therapy (EPT).
 In cases where a sexual partner of a patient infected with chlamydia or gonorrhea is unlikely or unwilling to come into the clinic to get tested and treated, the clinician can provide the patient with: a) the proper medication to give to their partner; or b) a prescription that can be filled by the partner.

-In light of the revised legislation, the STD and HIV Section of the Minnesota Department of Health (MDH) decided to conduct an evaluation to: a) determine the current level of use of EPT by physicians, physician assistants, nurses and advanced practice nurses in Minnesota; and b) identify their needs for assistance from MDH to implement EPT.
+In light of the revised legislation, the STD, HIV and TB Section of the Minnesota Department of Health (MDH) decided to conduct an evaluation to: a) determine the current level of use of EPT by physicians, physician assistants, nurses and advanced practice nurses in Minnesota; and b) identify their needs for assistance from MDH to implement EPT.

 The overall questions addressed in the survey were: